ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities/data-operations.md

 When a [condition](/control-panel/field-manager/conditional-fields.md) is added or updated for field, the entries that are using that field need to be synchronized for field to behave properly.

-This utility is build to synchronize the conditional logic for each of the channels.
+This utility syncs the conditional logic for each of the channels.
 You will be redirected to this page automatically after a change in field conditions sets is made, but you can choose to do this only once after making all the updates to the fields, should you need multiple of those.

 ![Sync Conditional Logic](_images/utilities-sync-conditional-fields.png)